soundcloud/roshi/README.md

 during write, and during read-repair.

 A write (Insert or Delete) is sent to all clusters.
-It returns success the moment more than half (N/2 + 1) of the clusters return success.
+It returns success the moment a quorum of the clusters return success.
 Unsuccessful clusters might either have been too slow (but still accepted the write) or failed (due to a network partition or an instance crash).
 In case of failure, read-repair might be triggered on a later read.

 A read (Select) is dependent on the read strategy employed.
 If the strategy queries several clusters, it might be able to spot disagreement in the